Bartender smart spout IoT device

 industrial design internal modules

 After spinning out the PCB, embedded software was developed and deployed to the hardware.
-And the firmware team started work together with the cloud developers to bring up the API.
-From this point, the hardware and software engineers started to work in parallel:
+The firmware team then collaborated with the cloud developers to set up the API.
+From this point onward, hardware and software engineers worked in parallel:

 1. The software team started developing mobile and web cloud applications, that provide the user all the statistics of the alcohol.